Andrea-de-Varda/Andrea-de-Varda.github.io/research.md

     <h3>Interpretability of representations (syntax & semantics)</h3>
     <p>
       I analyze where and how MNLMs encode linguistic structure, testing whether the same latent dimensions support syntactic agreement and affective semantics across languages.
 I compare unit- and subspace-level analyses.
-Multiple studies point to the idea that these models represent the same linguistic phenomena in a consistent way across languages. <span class="muted">(see <a href="{{ '/publications/' | relative_url }}">publications</a>)</span>
+Multiple studies point to the idea that these models represent the same linguistic phenomena in a consistent way across languages.
+      <span class="muted">(see <em><a href="https://direct.mit.edu/coli/article/49/2/261/113396">Data-driven Cross-lingual Syntax: An Agreement Study with Massively Multilingual Models</a></em>, Computational Linguistics, 2023 and <em><a href="https://aclanthology.org/2024.lrec-main.1382/">The Emergence of Semantic Units in Massively Multilingual Models</a></em>, LREC-COLING, 2024)</span>
     </p>
   </div>
 </div>